Skip to content

 laktory.models.BaseModel.inject_vars

-Variables are injected during deployment, typically after serialization (model_dump).
-However, you can manually trigger injection using job.inject_vars().
+Variables and Expressions are injected during deployment, typically after serialization (model_dump).
+You can manually trigger injection using model.inject_vars().